jordansissel/rvm-packaging/README.md

 # Packaging rvm stuff for deployment

+The overal goal of this project is to help with deploying ruby apps.
+Solved here is the problem of packaging an rvm-provided ruby.
+Steps in general:

+* Forget about worrying about old versions of ruby.
+* Package up whatever version of ruby with this project
+* Package up your application (use bundler to vendor in the gem dependencies)
+* Deploy both to production.

 'package.sh' packages 'rvm' for deployment if you want it, not required to deploy.

 'package-ruby.sh' packages any ruby you choose to install with rvm.